Frequently Asked Questions

 What about housing and transportation?

 Members in the RARE AmeriCorps Program are responsible for finding and paying for their own housing.
-As much as possible, the RARE AmeriCorps Program and the community sponsor will assist members by providing leads and contacts as well as income verification letters (as requested).
+As much as possible, the RARE AmeriCorps Program and the community sponsor will assist members by providing leads and contacts as well as income verification letters.
 Because members are typically placed in rural communities and may need to travel for their work (in addition to traveling to required RARE trainings throughout the state), they are strongly encouraged to have a reliable vehicle.

 What if I have more questions?